 Know Your Fragrances

-Let’s begin with a basic introduction to the standard fragrance families along with their subcategories:
+This guide to candle scents is the place to answer all of your questions.
+We’ll go deep but for now let’s begin with a basic introduction to the standard fragrance families along with their subcategories.

 - Floral (Floral + Fresh Notes) Fresh-cut flowers